disaster-response-sl/national-disaster-platform/README.md

 - [Deployment Guide](./docs/deployment.md)
 - [Contributing Guidelines](./CONTRIBUTING.md)

-## 📄 License
+## 🧾 License

-This project is developed for Codefest's Revive Nation hackathon and is intended for educational and demonstration purposes.
+This project is licensed under the **Apache License 2.0** — you are free to use, modify, and distribute this software, provided that proper credit is given to the original developers and a copy of this license is included.

+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments